Back to Top

 Outings, entertainment programmes, and participation in competitions in and around Chennai, help the socialisation process of the children.

-Children's Home infrastructure:
+Children's Home infrastructure

 Main Block for Girls:

-Infant and Toddler Block (Hospital Block):
+Infant and Toddler Block:

 Inaugurated by Smt.
 Indira Gandhi on June 7, 1959, the Sriman Srinivasa Iyengar Block was named Hospital Block since it was a ‘hospital’ for the children in the early days.
 Later, when better medical help was available outside, this became the Infant and Toddler section of Bala Mandir.
 It has a separate kitchenette and dining area for the little ones and a large play area in the front.
-The first floor was built with donations from the public and help from L&T ECC.

 Daswani Block for Boys:

 Donated by Smt.
 Gopi C. Daswani in memory of her husband Sri.
 Choitram T. Daswani, this building was inaugurated by Sri Prabhudas Patwari, Governor of Tamil Nadu in 1980.
 In the past this building was used as a Transit Home for senior orphan girls and functioned for a while as a Working Women’s Hostel for them.
-During that time they did their own cooking and housekeeping and learnt many houseekeeping skills.
+During that time, they did their own cooking and housekeeping and learnt many housekeeping skills.
 Later the Vidyalaya School operated in this building.
 Currently the building is used as the Home for the senior boys (age 6 and above).

 Nagercoil Unit Buildings:

-Built on the land bought by Bala Mandir Kamaraj Trust for the purpose, the first building was funded from the donation of Braade Stifftung and was inaugurated by Mr. Lars Odd Pettersen, Chairman, Braade Stiftung in 2004.
+Built on the land bought by Bala Mandir Kamaraj Trust for the purpose, the first building was funded from the donation of Braade Stiftung and was inaugurated by Mr. Lars Odd Pettersen, Chairman, Braade Stiftung in 2004.
 The second building was added in 2017 with the support of Braade Stiftung.
 This was also inaugurated by Mr. Lars Odd Pettersen and this helped double the capacity of the Nagercoil Home.

 Kitchen & Dining Hall:

 The foundation stone for this building was laid by Sri.
 K. Kamaraj in 1967.
 Built with the help of a Government Grant and OXFAM, the kitchen has served nutritious meals to thousands of Bala Mandir children over the years.
 The kitchen has been modernised with the necessary equipment and a solar heating system.
 The dining hall is used, apart from mealtimes, for weekly common prayers, celebrating festivals and group activities.
 The Stores building was built with the help of Braade Stiftung, Denmark and inaugurated in 2002 by Michaela Hover, Member – Braade Stiftung.
-Large quantities of rice and other provisions are stored here.

-Vinayaka Clinic & Resource Centre:
+Bala Mandir Research & Resource Centre:

 The first floor was later built and inaugurated in 2005 by the President of Bala Mandir, Sri.
 V. Sethuram.
 It was built with the help of Yoga Vereingung Rajagopalan e. v.
 Germany.
 It is a Resource Centre – with a hall for meetings and seminars, a Library Room and a guestroom for resource persons to stay.